peterhinch/micropython_ir/README.md

 The transistor type is not critical.

-These circuits assume circuits as shown.
+The driver assumes circuits as shown.
 Here the carrier "off" state is 0V, which is the driver default.
 If using a circuit where "off" is required to be 3.3V, the constant `_SPACE` in `ir_tx.py` should be changed to 100.